 The Association of the Federal Bar of New Jersey (AFBNJ) annually confers our William J. Brennan, Jr. Award, one of the most prestigious professional legal honors bestowed in the State of New Jersey.

 The award is named in honor and memory of William Joseph Brennan, Jr., one of New Jersey’s most esteemed jurists, and one of just four U.S. Supreme Court justices named to the Court from the Garden State.
-This year’s awards ceremony will be held on Thursday, June 14, 2018 at Mayfair Farms.
+This year’s awards ceremony was held on Thursday, June 14, 2018 at Mayfair Farms.

 Justice Brennan sat on New Jersey’s Superior Court, Appellate Division and Supreme Court before being nominated by President Dwight D. Eisenhower to the highest court in the land.

 Today, Justice Brennan is regarded as perhaps the most influential Supreme Court Justice in the 20th Century.

 The first AFBNJ Brennan Award was given in June 1977.
 Since then, each June, an outstanding jurist, attorney, or other individual whose contributions to the law deserve special recognition has been honored.